mattdrobbins/IronCaml/README.md

 # IronCaml
-IronPython is an open-source implementation of the OCaml programming language written for .NET
+IronCaml is an open-source implementation of the OCaml programming language written for .NET.

+IronCaml is written on top of the Dynamic Language Runtime

 Here is an example how to call OCaml code from a C# program.